 Some religious people claim they have a “Bible-trained” conscience.
-In fact, I was one of those people who used to believe my conscience was Bible-trained.
+In fact, I was one of those people.
 To me, that meant I had a scripture to prove every belief I had, no matter how ridiculous.
-I also used to believe that going door-to-door marketing the religion was a way of being “spiritual.”
+For example, I used to believe that going door-to-door marketing the religion was a way of being “spiritual.”
 Now, I know that I was just following religious rules.
 It’s easy for me to differentiate now — but certainly not while I was steeped in the indoctrination of belief.

 Bible Debunks “Bible-Trained” Conscience

 Here’s a perfect example of the cognitive dissonance within Jehovah’s Witnesses belief system.
-The Apostle Paul himself admitted that people who do not know the Bible nevertheless had a law naturally written within their hearts.
-In other words, they had “common sense” or “intuition to treat one another with respect naturally, without having ever read a scripture.
+The Apostle Paul himself admitted that people who did not know the Bible nevertheless could have a law naturally written within their hearts.
+In other words, they had “common sense” or “intuition” to treat one another with respect naturally, without having ever read a scripture.
 It’s natural law — the law of nature — which beats the bible hands down.

 Intuition and Common Sense

 Intuition and common sense are a recognized natural means humans may rely on for direction.
 That means that we do not need a religion to dictate to us what was right and wrong.
-These “biblically untrained” people noted above knew this intuitively.
-And sometimes they knew more about respect instinctively than religious people, who were swayed adversely by extreme religious views, man-made rules, and laws.
+The “biblically untrained” people noted above knew this intuitively.
+And sometimes they knew more about respect instinctively than religious people, who were swayed adversely by extreme religious views, man-made rules, and just plain stupid laws.

 Freedom or Force?